-Terrain elevations for receptor locations, onsite structures, and emission sources were prepared using one-third arc-second data developed by the United States Geological Survey (USGS) for the National Elevation Dataset (NED), which is available on the internet from the USGS National Map Viewer.
+Terrain elevation data used to calculate receptor, onsite structure, and emission source locations were prepared using one-third arc-second data developed by the US Geological Survey (USGS) for the National Elevation Dataset (NED), which is available on the internet from the USGS National Map Viewer.
 These data have a horizontal spacing of 10 meters (m).
-Terrain heights surrounding the Facility indicate that some of the receptors used in the simulations are located in intermediate or complex terrain (i.e., above stack or plume height, respectively).
+Terrain heights surrounding the Facility indicate that some of the receptors used in the simulations were located in intermediate or complex terrain (i.e., above stack or plume height, respectively).

 For the modeling analysis, nested grids of receptors were prepared using procedures recommended in Ecology's First, Second, and Third Tier Review of Toxic Air Pollutant Sources guidance document (Ecology 2015).
-The perimeter of the portion of Building 10 leased by Fluid Motion was assumed to be the ambient air boundary.
-Receptors located in Buildings 2 and 3 are included in the receptors; however, these receptors could be excluded from the analysis.
-The receptor locations used in the modeling are shown on Figure 1.
-The base elevation and hill height scale for each receptor were obtained using the EPA's terrain processor, AERMAP (Version 18081), which generates receptor output files that are read by AERMOD, and the NED data described above.
+The fenceline at the property was assumed to be the ambient air boundary.
+The receptor locations used in the modeling are shown on Figure 1 below.
+The base elevation and hill height scale for each receptor were calculated using the NED data described above and the EPA's terrain processor, AERMAP (Version 18081), which generated formatted receptor output files that were read by AERMOD.
 All receptor locations are in Universal Transverse Mercator (UTM) Zone 10 coordinates, with a North American Datum of 1983 (NAD83) datum.